bgbg/cursor_commands/git-pre-pr.md

 ## Optional arguments
 - `--area-threshold <n>`: Flag when more than N top-level areas are touched (default: 8).
+- `--no-tests`: Skip running unit tests and assume all tests pass.

 ## Heuristics
 - If the current branch equals the base branch, abort with a short notice.